nikodemus/foolang/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Submitting bugs
+about: Language, library, and tooling issues, including docs and foolang.el
-title: Short and clear description of the bug
+title: Short and clear title for the bug
-labels: ''
+labels: 'triage'
 assignees: ''

 ---